henriqueboaventura/jquery.idle/README.md

 idle          [ default = 60000 ] # idle time in ms
-keepTracking  [ default = true ] # set it to false if you want to track only the first time startAtIdle   [ default = false ] # if you want to start idle, set it to true
+keepTracking  [ default = true ] # set it to false if you want to track only the first time startAtIdle   [ default = false ] # if you want to start idle, set it to true recurIdleCall [ default = false ] # by default use setTimeout, set it to true if you want to use setInterval
 ```

 ##Events